wofsauge/IsaacDocs/docs/faq/faq.md

 ## General

 ### Do mods disable Achievements? {: .subHeader}
-**Mods don't disable achievements**, as long as you have killed mom (Endboss of Necropolis or Depths 2) at least once on the savefile.
-Killing her on challenges or dailies doesnt count.
+**Mods don't disable achievements**, as long as you have killed Mom (End Boss of Depths II and related floors) at least once on the savefile.
+Killing her on challenges or dailies doesn't count.

-### How do i install a mod? {: .subHeader}
+### How do I install a mod? {: .subHeader}
-Simply press the "**subscribe**" button on the Workshop page.
+Simply press the "**Subscribe**" button on the mod's Steam Workshop page.
 This will automatically download and install the mod.
-Just start your game again afterwards, and the mod will be listed in the "mods" menu in the main menu where it can be activated/deactivated.
+Just start your game again afterwards, and the mod will be listed in the "Mods" menu in the main menu where it can be activated/deactivated.

-### Do i need to have all DLCs installed to use mods? {: .subHeader}
+### Do I need to have all DLCs installed to use mods? {: .subHeader}
 **Yes**, you need the basegame "Rebirth", the first DLC "Afterbirth" and the second DLC "Afterbirth+" installed to use mods.
+Although the third DLC "Repentance" is not required, it's recommended as it adds new modding features meaning newer mods may not be compatible with just Afterbirth+.

-### Do Rebirth / Afterbirth mods work with Afterbirth+? {: .subHeader}
+### Do Rebirth / Afterbirth mods work with Afterbirth+ / Repentance? {: .subHeader}
 This depends on the mod, but in most cases, they don't work.

-### How do i open the Debug console? {: .subHeader}
+### How do I open the Debug console? {: .subHeader}
-The Debug console is accessable as long as you have at least one mod activated.
+In Afterbirth+, the Debug console is accessable as long as you have at least one mod activated.

+In Repentance, you enable the Debug console by setting the options.ini option "EnableDebugConsole" from "0" to "1".

 To open the console, press the **grave/tilde (~)** key while in a run, or the appropriate key according to the keyboard used, as listed [**HERE**](https://bindingofisaacrebirth.gamepedia.com/Debug_Console).